clement-z/docker-mindustry-server/README.md

 ## Firewall and port-forward

 The game needs one tcp/udp port.
 The default is `6567`.
+If you have a firewall, you should allow incoming/outgoing traffic to/from this port.

+If you want to host your game on the internet, you will also most likely need to set up port-forwarding on your router.

 [docker-hub-link](https://mindustrygame.github.io/wiki/servers/#dedicated-server-commands)